Nenkai/gt-modding-hub/docs/formats/abstract.md

+*These pages cover various file formats used throughout the games.
+It is still under progress.*

 # Abstract

 Most file formats in Gran Turismo are proprietary and if not, will use platform provided formats.
 This is especially the case for games older than Gran Turismo 5.